PJMantoss/university-admin/README.md

 -Docker

-WEB ARCHITECTURE

-Root folder - public/images and src.
-Within the src folder are the following directories:

-components, data, containers and pages

 DESIGN PATTERN: Compound Components - a design pattern in React that allows for writing CSS in JavaScript.

 HOW TO RUN & TEST PROJECT?